the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 ---
 title: Hardware Overview
-description: "Learn how to configure hardware and access control
+description: "Learn how to configure hardware and access control"
 ---

 ## Reader Configuration